Search our range of undergraduate, postgraduate and professional courses.

 You’ll receive your first payment within 3-5 working days of the University confirming to the Student Loans Company that you have started your course.

 If your course is taught over 2, 3 or 4 academic years, payments will be split equally over the duration of your course.

-The earliest you’ll start repaying your loan is on the first April after you leave your course and only then if your annual income is over the minimum threshold (currently frozen at £21,000 until 2021).
+The earliest you’ll start repaying your loan is from the April after you leave your course and only then if your annual income is over the minimum threshold (currently frozen at £21,000 until 2021).

 For further details including how much you’ll repay and how interest on the loan is calculated please visit Student Loan Repayment.

 Yes, Masters Loans will be subject to interest in the same way as other student loans.
 For further information on how interest is calculated please visit Student Loan Repayment.